-Entries for the inaugural Lynette Russell Prize for First Peoples' History in Schools are now open.
+Entries for the Lynette Russell Prize for First Peoples' History in Schools will open in early 2023.

 Possible resources can be found here:

-A preview of the form can be viewed here (but we ask that you submit entries via the form above): Form Preview 2022
+A preview of the application form can be viewed here Form Preview 2022

-Terms and conditions.
-The prize will be awarded for the first time in 2022 and thereafter will be awarded at the discretion of the judging panel (as outlined under ‘Selection process’ below).
-The prize will be awarded to a group of students or a class in years 7-10 for a project on the history of Australian First Peoples and may take any form: written, visual, digital or performative.
-The prize will be awarded on the basis of substance, engagement and creativity.
+The prize will be awarded at the discretion of the judging panel (as outlined under ‘Selection process’ below).
+The prize could be awarded to an individual student, a group of students or a class in years F-10 for a project that focusses on Australian First Peoples.

-Nominations.
-Student groups or classes will be nominated by their teachers or Koori Engagement Support Officer as appropriate.
+Students, groups or classes will be nominated by their educators or Koori Engagement Support Officer as appropriate.
 Applications are required to provide:

-Selection process.
-The Schools Prize for First Peoples’ History will be administered by a judging panel appointed by the Board of the HCV, consisting of at least three members of the Board.
+The Schools Prize for First Peoples’ History will be administered by a judging panel of three members with expertise in education and appointed by the Board of the HCV, consisting of a Board member as chair and including at least one First Nations person.
 The decision of the panel will be final.